The-Marcy-Lab-School/problem-set-x-data-structures-final/README.md

-# Data Structures and Algorithms: Final Problem Set
+# Data Structures and Algorithms Final Problem Set

 ## Directions

 Respond to short response questions in clear, concise sentences directly within this file.
 Use markdown to ensure that your answers are formatted correctly.

+Complete code challenges in `exercises.js`.

+Use Test Driven Development to guide you.
+Run `npm install` to download dependencies.
+Run `npm test` to run tests locally.
+Ensure all tests are passing before submitting this problem set.

 ### Short Answer Questions